As runners, we love to lace up our shoes and go explore a new trail and feel the wind in our hair. But what about cross training and running?

 Plus the added aerobic exercise will help build your engine – double win!

-Putting it Together – An Example Training Week
+Cross Training and Running – An Example Training Week

 At SR, I like to give you as much actionable coaching advice that you can use today to help your running.
 So here’s how to implement this article in your running schedule.